sofia-fischer/philo-blog/content/posts/2024-09-evolutionary-architecture.md

 These architecture characteristics represent critical requirements for the success and maintainability of the product.
 The common characteristics in the book include Auditability, Performance, Security, Requirements, Data, Legality, Scalability.

-Although architecture characteristics should be defined in the beginning of a project, and used to design an architecture that can evolve in the required dimensions of the characteristics.
-As the business requirements evolve over time the architectural characteristics utilizes fitness functions to project the quality and evolvability of the architecture.
+As the business requirements evolve over time the architectural characteristics utilizes fitness functions to project the quality of the architecture.

 > Decide early what the objective drivers are and prioritize decisions accordingly.